 Student hourly work limitations are established by State of Iowa law.
 Students may work a maximum of 40 hours per week over the summer.

 Summer class registration is not required for part-time hourly employment.
-During the summer hire exclusion period (late April through late September), employers may hire students who were enrolled at a college/university or high school during the prior spring or will be enrolled for the upcoming fall.
+During the summer hire exclusion period (late April through late September), employers may hire students who were enrolled at a college/university or high school during the prior spring or are enrolled for the summer session.
 The exact dates of the summer hire exclusion are established each year according to the Biweekly Payroll Schedule.

 To be awarded Work-Study for summer, students must: